![]() |

 This section provides you with some general resources for studying medieval Europe and its neighbors.
 Under chapters, you will find more specific organized by chapter and hence, subject.

-If you are new to History courses, you might want to start with Understanding Your Professor.
+If you are new to History courses, you might want to start with Understanding Your History Professor.
 It explains some of the keywords and concepts in History.

 These general resources are organized as follows: